AzharR11/E-Commerce-Site/README.md

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/65799c53-50b3-468f-a95f-cbb8221abf5e)

-* The stack has successfully completed, as a result, the CodePipeline has been created with the correct confiugration, using the repo as part of the source stage and the previously provisioned S3 bucket as part of the deployment stage.
+* The stack has successfully been completed, as a result, the CodePipeline has been created with the correct configuration, using the repo as part of the source stage and the previously provisioned S3 bucket as part of the deployment stage.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/ebdd8b45-1a52-4b8c-a516-a7b4b865a575)

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/2bfbe778-1c91-404d-956e-89a69e11fe68)

-* The content which is pushed from the local system to github is automatically deployed to the specified S3 Bucket.
+* The content which is pushed from the local system to GitHub is automatically deployed to the specified S3 Bucket.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/105280d7-7bf5-4215-abc1-2e007157ebfa)